fugudesign/maintenance-switch/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Switch easily and simply in maintenance mode from your backend or frontend.
+Customize and switch easily and simply in (native) maintenance mode from your backend or frontend.

 == Description ==